Day One - 1 July 2026

 Speakers

-Pam Wilson, National Community Manager, Marketing & Community (Scentre Group)
+Pam Wilson, National Community Manager, Marketing & Community (Scentre Group, owner of Westfield destinations in AU and NZ)

 This session examines Scentre Group’s Westfield Local Heroes program as a distinctive model of corporate-led, place-based impact.
-For almost a decade, Westfield Local Heroes has recognised and awarded grants to community leaders and organisations who are driving meaningful change, positioning Westfield destinations as platforms for helping communities to thrive, strengthening local networks and building enduring partnerships
+Over more than a decade, it has positioned Westfield destinations as platforms for recognising and resourcing community leadership, strengthening local networks and building enduring partnerships.

 People & Communities